Pupil Information privacy notice

 We will always seek to comply with your request however we may be required to hold or use your information to comply with legal duties.
 Please note: your request may delay or prevent us delivering a service to you.

-For further information about your rights, including the circumstances in which they apply, see the guidance from the UK Information Commissioner's Office (ICO) on individuals’ rights under the GDPR.
+For further information about your rights, including the circumstances in which they apply, see the guidance from the UK Information Commissioner's Office (ICO) on individuals’ rights under the UK GDPR.

 If you would like to exercise a right, please contact the Information Resilience and Transparency Team at email@example.com.